Technology

 Ground source heat pump systems are made up of a ground loop (a network of water pipes buried underground) and a heat pump at ground level.

 You'll need sufficient space for the system to be installed - generally a garden that's accessible for digging machinery.
+How big the ground loop needs to be depends on how big your home is and how much heat you need.

 How a ground source heat pump works

 A mixture of water and anti-freeze is pumped around the ground loop and absorbs the naturally occurring heat stored in the ground.
-The pump itself consists of an evaporator, a compressor and a condenser.
-Together these take the heat from the water mixture, transfer it to your domestic heating system and increase the temperature in the process.
+The water mixture is then compressed and goes through a heat exchanger which extracts the heat and transfers it to the heat pump.
+The heat is then transferred to your home heating system.

-A ground source heat pump increases the temperature from the ground by between one-and-a-half and four times – so if the ground temperature is 12°C, the output would be between 18 and 48°C.
+A ground source heat pump can increase the temperature from the ground to around 50°C, though the hotter you heat your water, the more electricity you'll use.

 This heat can then be used in a radiator, hot water or in an underfloor heating system.
 Whether you'll need an additional back-up heating system will depend on the individual property.